5 killed at Rock Hill home; gunman was former NFL player Phillip Adams

 "Tragic and heartbreaking news from Rock Hill this morning," Gov. Henry McMaster wrote in an April 8 tweet.
 "Please join [Peggy McMaster] and I in lifting up the Lesslie family in prayer during this difficult time."

-“I am totally crushed right now and am praying for the victims and for Phillip’s family.
-His mom and dad are absolutely wonderful people.”
+Standing before a barrage of cameras and reporters on April 8, Tolson read a statement from the victims' families.

-Rock Hill is a city in northernmost South Carolina about 25 miles southwest of Charlotte.
-It's the state's fifth-largest city.
+"While we know there are no answers that will satisfy the question why, we are sure of one thing — we do not grieve as those without hope."

-Andrew Miller, Malcom DeWitt and Jeff Hartsell contributed to this report from Charleston.
+Andrew Miller and Malcom DeWitt contributed to this report from Charleston.
 Adam Benson contributed from Columbia.
 Information from the Associated Press also was used.